The 6 Great Italian Composers, They Don’t Tell You About in School

-Fortunately, you’ve been born with the brains of a genius composer.
+And you’ve been born with the brains of a genius composer.

 But you happen to be female.

-Unless you lived in Italy.
+Unless you happened to live in Italy.

-Another Italian genius of the era didn’t get married because she was too busy inventing the cantata.
+In the same vein, another Italian genius of the era didn’t get married because she was too busy inventing the cantata.

 So why don’t we know of these women?

-Why isn’t their music wafting out over the airwaves of classical musical stations today?
+And why isn’t their music wafting out over the airwaves of classical musical stations today?

 And it seems church leaders in the late 1600’s silenced the voice of female composers when they insisted women obey Paul’s injunction in First Timothy in the bible.

-If your work couldn’t be played in the church it probably wasn’t going to be heard anywhere else.
+So in other words, if your work couldn’t be played in the church it probably wasn’t going to be heard anywhere else.

-I’ve included these tracks below.
+As an illustration, I’ve included several tracks below.